-The difference between a well packed and poorly packed backpack is no laughing matter.
-Well, it is if you’ve ever watched that guy on a hiking trip whose backpack looks like a family of angry beavers are trying to escape from it, bulging, shifting and catching on every branch he walks by.
-On the flip side, are the Mary Poppins of backpack packing who seems to fit an entire military base into a tiny canvas holdall.
+Have you ever watched that guy on a hiking trip whose backpack looks like a family of angry beavers who are trying to escape from it?
+Here’s how you can be the Mary Poppins of backpack packing and fit an entire military base into a tiny canvas holdall.